Fall time: the changing leaves, the smell of pumpkin spice, and of course, an flurry of holiday marketing campaigns.

 Remember, you want to make sure your Christmas marketing campaigns provide real value to your customers.
 Nothing will fall flat faster than a campaign you’ve been building up for two months only to offer a tiny discount.

-5. New years’ eve marketing
+5. New Years’ Eve marketing

-Christmas may be the climax, but the holiday season isn’t over just yet.
 You still have a chance to ring in the new year with some New Year’s marketing campaigns.
 People also tend to spend less in the first few months after the holidays, so the New Year is a good chance to get those final sales to boost and tide you over.

 You can start rolling out your New Year’s campaigns right after Christmas and let them run into the first few days of January.